juxor/afaq/markdown/secI6.md

 Property"_, pp. 221-8, **Ecological Economics**, No. 9, p.
 223, p.
 221, p.
 224
 and p.
 226]

-Much the same can be said against those who argue that the experience of the Stalinism in the Eastern Block and elsewhere shows that public property leads to pollution and destruction of natural resources.
+Much the same can be said against those who argue that the experience of Stalinism in the Eastern Block and elsewhere shows that public property leads to pollution and destruction of natural resources.
 Such arguments also show a lack of awareness of what common property actually is (it is no co-incidence